Deduplicate Across Salesforce Leads and Contacts

 Step 3: Choose Bulk Mode

 The most efficient and sustainable way to merge duplicates is in Bulk mode.
-This allows you to set rules for determining the master record automatically across all lead and contact records in your database.
-You'll be able to use saved templates and recipes to repeat the process.
+This allows you to set rules for automatically determining the master record across all lead and contact records in your database.
+You can then use saved templates and recipes to repeat the process.

 Under Step 3: Choose Operation, the Bulk operation tab is automatically selected.
 Leave this as is.